-employment law consultancy, ELAS, discusses the range of childcare options available to both employers and employees
+employment law consultancy, ELAS, discusses the range of employee childcare options available to both employers and employees

-Demographic changes, increased protection for employees – not to mention changing expectations from workers – all combine to generate unease for employers about the subject.
-This translates into a reluctance to speak about the practicalities of childcare affecting staff members for fear of breaking the rules or causing problems within the workplace.
-However, the reality is that the issue of childcare is governed by relatively straight-forward legislation, and
+Demographic changes, increased protection for employees and changing expectations from workers combine to confuse employers about the subject.
+This translates into a reluctance to speak about the effects of employee childcare and how it affects your staff.
+They may fear breaking the rules or causing problems within the workplace.
+However, the reality is that the issue of employee childcare is governed by relatively straight-forward legislation, and

-As of December 2015, the Office for National Statistics (ONS) revealed that women in the UK are giving birth to an average 1.9 children each, significantly higher than other advanced European economies.
-The figure rose by 12 per cent between 2003 and 2013, ranking the UK higher than all other European economies, except France and Ireland.
-As the majority of these children are in working households, employers in the UK, more than ever, need to be up to speed on the issues surrounding childcare.
+Office for National Statistics (ONS) revealed that women in the UK are giving birth to an average 1.9 children each, significantly higher than other advanced European economies.
+The figure rose by 12 per cent between 2003 and 2013.
+This put the UK higher than all other European economies, except France and Ireland.
+As the majority of these children are in working households, employers need to be aware issues surrounding employee childcare entitlement.

 Clarity and Legislation

-shared parental leave.
-Since 2015, shared parental leave legislation means that employees in the UK have a statutory right to share up to 12 months leave.
-This provides working parents with the ability to exchange leave between them to best suit the care of the child with work.
-For example, if a mother is the main earner in the household, she may cut short her leave to return to work whilst the father takes more leave to care for the child.
-Similarly, flexible working legislation allows workers the right to request flexible working (crucially, not the right be given it), which can prove to be suitable for some businesses and their employers.
+shared parental leave legislation means that employees in the UK have a statutory right to share up to 12 months leave.
+This gives parents the ability to exchange leave between them to best suit them.
+For example, if a mother is the main earner she may return to work whilst the father takes more leave.
+Similarly, flexible working legislation allows workers the right to request flexible working ( not the right be given it).
+This can prove to be suitable for some businesses and their employers.

-There is also a range of options for financing childcare through statutory government schemes to finance all or part of certain childcare periods.
+There is also a range of options for financing childcare through statutory government schemes.
+These can finance all, or part, of certain childcare periods.
 For example, 15 hours free childcare a week is available for children over the age of three, while some childcare costs can be offset through child tax credit schemes.
 Perhaps more significantly for employers, there is the option for a childcare voucher scheme.
 Although not legally required to offer this

-As we have seen, a whole host of legal requirements and frameworks exist on the issue of childcare.
+As we have seen, a whole host of legal requirements and frameworks exist on the issue of employee childcare.
 These are designed to give clarity to employers and employees, reflect the changing demands of both family and work life in the 21st century, and to make sure that businesses and workers receive the support they need to balance work and parenting duties